The Peach-Perfect Mountain Biking of Fruita, Colorado

 Today the town is famous not just for stands selling ripe Colorado peaches or tasting rooms at local vineyards in neighboring Palisade, but also for top-of-the-line MTB trails in gorgeous red rock country.

 Fruita’s mountain biking trails are strewn across vast stretches of desert land—a stark contrast to the high-altitude vistas of the Rocky Mountains in the east.
 Here the springtime snowmelt kicks off the biking season with gusto—a few months earlier than some of the other well-known mountain biking areas, like Aspen—while in fall the temperatures finally drop from scorching to temperate.
-That’s when MTB enthusiasts pour in from all over the country to enjoy the wealth of biking trails and red rock panoramas the area is renowned for.
+That’s when MTB enthusiasts pour in from all over the country to enjoy the wealth of biking trails and red rock panoramas that give the mountain bike trails in Sedona a run for their money.

 Speaking of out-of-town visitors, the area has many campgrounds with easy access to trail systems, which should satisfy anyone’s multi-day riding needs.
 If there’s one thing I learned coming here from the Midwest, it’s that you could spend years mountain biking in Fruita and never get enough.
 When you are in Colorado, you can enjoy in some of the best hiking trails in the States too!